 Sandtray is hands-on psychological work, a powerful therapeutic technique that facilitates the psyche’s natural capacity for healing.
-Stemming from a Jungian technique, it is a process of allowing our unconscious to spontaneously select objects from an array of many object, arranging the objects in a sandtray, and then observing the resulting scene to gain insight into ourselves.
+Stemming from a Jungian technique, it is a process of allowing our unconscious to spontaneously select objects from an array of many objects, arranging them in a sandtray and then observing the resulting scene to gain insight into ourselves.

 Commonweal has been using Sandtray therapy for decades in the Commonweal Cancer Help Program (CCHP).
 In CCHP, the challenge is to create a procedure that might evoke meaning for individuals and deepen their understanding of some specific situation in their lives.

 Our unique, group sandtray process evolved when it became evident that many participants were intimidated by their upcoming sandtray sessions.
 Now our CCHP groups do a sandtray together on the first morning together.
 Each person places two pieces in the tray and then talks about why they might have chosen those symbols.
 Powerful insights can come from looking at both the individual and the collective “story” that emerges.

 Marion Weber, Former CCHP Sandtray Practitioner